Here's a quickie post!

 The pH scale represents highschool and ranges from 0 to 14.

 People that are "0" which mean that they have no friends, and they are bitter (like an acidic product).
-(Then I go on into polarity where I say for them to feel better they need to (+) friends.)
-Whereas, a person that has "14" best friends may have too many fairweather friends that they don't have the time or means to maintain so they might go a little crazy too.
-(They need to (-) friends.)
+(Then I go on into polarity where I say for them to feel better they need to (

 And those magical "7"s are juuuusssttt right!
 Not too little and not too many